DharmitD/DharmitD/README.md

 A little bit about myself:
 * Masters degree in Computer Science from Boston University
-* Currently working as a Software Quality Engineer at Red Hat.
+* Currently working as a Software Engineer at Red Hat.

 I am proficient and have experience in: